SolomonKalu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13.
 A script that changes the group owner to school for the file hello

 Task 14.
-A a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+Task 17.
+A script that will play the StarWars IV episode in the terminal